 Teaching and Learning Are Active

 Students are scientists, urban planners, historians, and agents of social change.
 With their peers, they investigate existing community problems to develop practical and creative solutions.
-Read about students at the Springfield Renaissance School—an Expeditionary Learning school in Springfield, Massachusetts—who wrote the Greenprint report, summarizing their findings from energy audits in area public schools.
+Read about students at the Springfield Renaissance School—an EL Education school in Springfield, Massachusetts—who wrote the Greenprint report, summarizing their findings from energy audits in area public schools.

 Teaching and Learning Are Challenging